Mitsubishi Pajero: Second generation (V20-, V30-, V40- / NH, NJ, NK, NL; 1991)

 In 1998, vehicles destined for General Export and the GCC (Gulf Cooperation Council countries) received a facelift.
 Wider fenders, new headlights, grille, bumper, fog lights and sidesteps were all part of the redesign.
 The wide fenders are often called "blister flare fenders".
 Driver and front-passenger SRS airbags were made standard on models equipped with the 3.5-litre DOHC V6 engine, whilst still remaining optional on GLS models with the 3.0-litre SOHC V6.
 1080 of these units were also assembled in Iran by Bahman Khodro Group before being taken off production.
 An upgraded interior wood trim was made available on 3.0-litre GLS and 3.5-litre models.
 A leather-wrapped or leather and wood trim steering wheel was also made available, alongside an upgraded suspension and steering system.
 The 3.0-litre 12-valve SOHC engine was now available with a 24-valve configuration.
 Models without wide fenders remained as base models (GLX), available with a 2.4-litre 16-valve DOHC engine, producing 147 hp.
 The 3.0-litre 12-valve engine was optional on these GLX models, and remained the base engine on the GLS.

-The second generation was introduced on 22 January 1991 and manufactured until 1999.
+The second generation was introduced on 22 January 1991 and manufactured in Japan until 1999.
 It retained the two body styles, but design was rounder and more city-friendly than the previous bulky model.
 The 3.0 L V6 petrol engine was retained, now available with a 24-valve head, capable of 136 kW, while the 2.5 turbodiesel's power was slightly increased to 73 kW.
-In 1993, the Pajero was slightly restyled, and larger engines were introduced, a 3.5 L V6 with 153 kW and a 2.8 L SOHC turbodiesel rated at 92 kW.
+In 1993, the Pajero was slightly restyled, and larger engines were introduced, a 3.5 L V6 with 153 kW and a 2.8 L SOHC turbo-diesel rated at 92 kW.
 These versions introduced Mitsubishi's Super Select four-wheel-drive system (known as Active-Trac in the United States), with an electronic transfer shift that could split power between both axles without the need to stop the car.
 It worked at speeds up to 100 km/h.